minkphp/docs/en/index.rst

 counterparts.

-So, the easy answer is to choose the best emulator for your project and use it's API for testing.
-But as we've already seen, both browser types have both advantages and disadvantages.
+So, the easy answer is to choose the best emulator for your project and use its API for testing.
+But as we've already seen, both browser types have both, advantages and disadvantages.
 If you choose headless browser emulator - you'll not be able to test your JS/AJAX pages.
 And if you choose browser controller - your overall test suite will become very slow at some point.
 So, in real world